 To show information for a bond, run the NVUE

 cumulus@switch:~$ nv show interface bond1 bond operational applied description ---------------- ----------- ------- ------------------------------------------------------ down-delay 0 0 bond down delay lacp-bypass off lacp bypass lacp-rate fast fast lacp rate mode lacp bond mode up-delay 0 0 bond up delay [member] swp1 swp1 Set of bond members mlag enable on Turn the feature 'on' or 'off'.
 The default is 'off'. id 1 1 MLAG id peer-interface bond1 Peer interface status dual Mlag Interface status

 sudo cat /proc/net/bonding/<bond> command:

-Set all slave ports within a bond to the same speed/duplex and make sure they match the link partner’s slave ports.
+- All slave ports within a bond must have the same speed or duplex and match the slave ports of the link partner.